1. Making things sound unimportant by the use of language

 9. Getting distracted by useless things

 Women tend to pay too much attention to little details for too long, versus seeing the bigger picture.
-That can make it hard for them to delegate and therefore prevents them having the freedom to take on the next challenge.
+That can make it hard for them to delegate and therefore prevents them from having the freedom to take on the next challenge.

 10. Failing to build a personal brand